mzia-s/CANN/README.md

 RESULT_DIR = PROJECT_DIR / "outputs" / DATASET_NAME
 ```

-Change `DATASET_NAME` to select the benchmark.
+Only the four main benchmarks are included in this configuration mapping.

 Defining `FASTA_PATH` here overrides the original fallback path in `data.py`.
-The feature and result directories are separate for each dataset.

-### Step 2: Read the Selected Paths
+### Step 2: Read and Check the Selected Paths

-In a Bash terminal, read the configured paths:
+Run the following in Bash:

 ```bash
 FASTA_PATH=$(python -c \